Are politics students getting the feedback they need?

 What practical strategies lift feedback in politics?

 Prioritise standardisation, transparency and constructive engagement.
-Share rubrics and annotated exemplars across staff; agree a realistic feedback SLA and report performance; require feed‑forward actions in every return; run regular calibration sprints; and spot‑check feedback for specificity, actionability and alignment to criteria.
-Lift practice from mature and part‑time provision—staged feedback and dialogic sessions—and replicate in high‑volume modules.
+Share rubrics and annotated exemplars across staff; agree a realistic feedback SLA and report performance; require feed‑forward actions in every return; run regular calibration sessions; and spot‑check feedback for specificity, actionability and alignment to criteria.
+Borrow practice from mature and part‑time provision, for example staged feedback and dialogic sessions, and replicate it in high‑volume modules.
 Close the loop visibly with brief ‘you said → we did’ updates each term.

 How Student Voice Analytics helps you